-The shallow quake struck off the island's northern end near Bogo, a city of 90,000 people, according to the US Geological Survey (USGS).
+The shallow quake struck off the island's northern end near Bogo, a city of 90,000 people, according to the US Geological Survey.

 Injured children cried and adults screamed while receiving treatment on beds laid out beneath blue tents on the driveway of the Cebu Provincial Hospital in Bogo.

-The Bogo city hospital has been "overwhelmed", Alejandro said.
+The Bogo city hospital had been "overwhelmed", civil defence deputy administrator Raffy Alejandro said.

 'The mall started shaking'